-- The South Perth Peninsula (and surrounds) is identified as a District Centre under Perth and Peel @3.5 million. - The City has adopted the Canning Bridge Activity Centre plan. - Canning Highway is an identified urban corridor functioning primarily as a corridor for private vehicles but also served by high-frequency public transport. - The City is progressing plans for the area known as the Waterford Triangle, aimed at improving the amenity of the area.
+- The South Perth Peninsula (and surrounds) is identified as a District Centre under Perth and Peel @3.5 million. - The City has adopted the Canning Bridge Activity Centre plan. - Canning Highway is an identified urban corridor functioning primarily as a corridor for private vehicles but also served by high-frequency public transport. - The City is progressing planning for the area known as the Waterford Triangle, aimed at improving the amenity of the area.
+Department of Transport - Parking guidelines for activity centres